piotr-karas/nats-tcl/KvAPI.md

 Implementation is based mainly on official [guidelines](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-8.md) and `nats-cli` client.
 It supports all main methods and work comparably to other clients.
 It is worth noticing that:
 - `-utf8_convert` option on core nats client is also applicable to all KV operations, so when it is `true` than all incoming/outgoing messages are automatically converted.
 - `-check_bucket` on a lot of methods can be used to override configuration of KV object (`$js key_value -check_bucket true`).
 It takes care of checking if bucket exists, before sending requests to one.
-If it is disabled and given bucket does not exists than timeout will be fired (or `NoResponders`) instead of throwing a `BucketNotFound` error.
+If it is disabled and given bucket does not exists than in most cases timeout will be fired (or `NoResponders`) instead of throwing a `BucketNotFound` error.
+It also receives information about kv mirror and depending on that takes care of properly handling api request.
+So when kv is a mirror and `-check_bucket` is disabled it probably won't work the way it should.
+Disabling it would mean sending less requests and therefore requests will be quicker, but do it only in certain scenarios: when kv is existing for sure and it is not a mirror.
 - most of methods checks if `bucket` and `key` names are valid. `bucket` could only contain letters, numbers, `_` and `-`. `key` could also contain `/`, `=` and `.` (but it cannot start or end with `.` and cannot start with `_kv`).
 - KV object can be configured as read-only (`$js key_value -read_only true`).
 In this mode operations that modify keys or bucket are disabled (this operations will throw `KvReadOnly`).
-- in addition to all core NATS and JetStream errors, the `key_value` methods may throw `KeyNotFound`, `BucketNotFound`, `WrongLastSequence` and `KvReadOnly` errors based on situation.
+- in addition to all core NATS and JetStream errors, the `key_value` methods may throw `KeyNotFound`, `BucketNotFound`, `WrongLastSequence` and `KvReadOnly` errors based on situation,
+- `cross-domain` requests are supported (`domain` is copied from `jet_stream` object) so acting on kv from another domain is possible (see examples),
+- `mirroring` (as well as `cross-domain` mirroring) is supported.

 ## Entry